 - Blackheads occur at any age.

 - Too much exfoliating will strip your skins natural barrier, compromise your skin and make blackheads worse.

 - Pores cannot be shrunk as they do not have muscles surrounding them, however, the appearance of pores can be reduced or minimised with good skincare and correct products.

 - Shaving and other activities that open the hair follicles encourage blackheads.

 Should you squeeze blackheads?

 Squeezing blackheads is not a good idea, despite releasing sebum from the follicle, which can feel rewarding, it is possible to push the inflammation deeper and this can result in scarring of the skin.
 Extraction can be performed professionally by someone trained appropriately.
-There are extracting tools available OTC if you are using these yourself please do so with care as there is the risk of further inflammation and possible scarring.
+There are extracting tools available over the counter, but if you are using these yourself please do so with care as there is the risk of further inflammation and possible scarring.